 For savings accounts specifically, we will collect and process the following information:

-In order to process your application, we will perform credit and identity checks on you with one or more credit reference agencies (“CRAs”).
 Where you take banking services from us we will also make periodic searches at CRAs to manage your account with us.
 To do this, we will supply your personal information to CRAs and they will give us information about you.
-This will include information from your savings account or loan/store card application and about your financial situation and financial history.
+This will include information from your loan/store card application and about your financial situation and financial history.
 CRAs will supply to us both public (including the electoral register) and shared credit, financial situation and financial history information and fraud prevention information.

 We will use this information to: